 Pizza is a crowd-pleaser, because most everyone can agree on some combination of blistered dough, cheese and tomatoes; plus, pizzas have the advantage of being customized for different dietary needs and preferences on one piece of dough, English muffin, pita, or whatever the crust may be.
-However, pizzas can be calorie bombs loaded with meats and cheeses that ratchet up the saturated fat, sodium and calories, while crowding out higher-fiber toppings, such as vegetables.
-Let’s think outside of the pizza box realm to help make healthier pizzas a reality for smart, quick dinners that don’t rely on delivery.
+Let’s think outside of the pizza box realm to help make better-for-you pizzas a reality for smart, quick dinners that don’t rely on delivery.

 Start with your pizza crust

 Even though a blistered round of white, doughy goodness is the pizzeria ideal, at home, whole-grain options are a fun way to tweak your pizza pie and up your daily whole grain counts.
 Replace a traditional crust with all manner of whole-grain bread products: tortillas, English muffins, or pitas work well.
 If you prefer a classic crust, opt for a whole-wheat pizza dough (look for this in the freezer section in store) and use it in place of the regular doughs called for in a recipe, or make your own using corn and rye flours to incorporate some whole grains into the pizza equation.
 My kids love the idea of a personal pizza, so whole grain English muffins are perfect for an individual pie.
 A whole-grain pita round would work well in a quickie Margherita riff while brown rice tortillas support lots of vegetables in these vegan pizzas.

 Choose smart sauces